pal03377/master-thesis/thesis.typ

 // TODO: Describe AOM more

 === Dynamic Model
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This subsection should contain dynamic UML diagrams.
-These can be a UML state diagrams, UML communication diagrams or UML activity diagrams.*Important:* Make sure to describe the diagram and its rationale in the text. *Do not use UML sequence diagrams.*
+// Note: This subsection should contain dynamic UML diagrams.
+These can be a UML state diagrams, UML communication diagrams or UML activity diagrams. *Important:* Make sure to describe the diagram and its rationale in the text. *Do not use UML sequence diagrams.*
-]
+@activityDiagram shows an activity diagram of the assessment workflow with Athena.
+When the submission due date of the exercise is reached, Artemis starts to prepare the exercise assessment.
+One step of this preparation is to send all submissions to Athena for processing.
+Artemis then enables the assessment of the exercise for the tutors.
+Depending on whether the feature is supported or not given the exercise, Artemis then either sends a list of submission IDs to Athena or chooses a random submission to assess.
+This way, Athena can select the best submission, i.e., the submission with the highest information gain, for the tutor to assess.
+The selected submission is then sent to the tutor, who can request suggestions from Athena right after getting the submission.
+The tutor can also directly start the manual review in case Athena takes unusually long to respond to the request.
+Athena then generates and sends the feedback suggestions to the tutor to review.
+After the tutor has finished the assessment, they can submit the assessment to Artemis.
+Artemis saves the assessment in its database and also sends the assessment to Athena for learning.
+After this step, the assessment workflow is finished, and the tutor can start assessing the next submission until there all submissions are assessed.

 #figure(
   image("figures/activity-diagram.svg", width: 100%),